F — Fight, Flight and Freeze: A Nervous System Perspective | The A–Z of Stress & Anxiety

 Orientation Rather Than Solutions

-When people recognise themselves in descriptions of fight, flight or freeze, the natural impulse is to look for techniques to calm down, push through, or override the response.
-While tools have their place, orientation comes first.
+When people recognise themselves in descriptions of fight, flight or freeze, the natural impulse is often to search for techniques to calm down, override the reaction, or force the system back into control.

 Closing Reflection